davied9/LANRemoteController/README.md

 Remote controller for LAN

 # Description
-Remote controller using in LAN,
+Remote controller work in LAN.

-Basic thoughts was to using UDP protocal, to send control information, the local controller simulate global shortcut key combination to trigger the control operation suitable for all keyboard involved devices
+Basic implement thought :
+- Client : Send key combination information in LAN
+- Server : Explain key combination information and excute key combinations

+Things will work on all kinds of devices involved with keyboard, thanks to SavinaRoja/PyUserInput.

+# Thanks
+[PyUserInput by SavinaRoja](https://github.com/SavinaRoja/PyUserInput), distributed with GNU GENERAL PUBLIC LICENSE